The Benefits of Moving and a Good Night's Sleep

 Movement and sleep are two very opposite, but equally important, aspects of wellness.
-They affect us physically, mentally and emotionally, so it's crucial to make sure you have the right balance of both in your life.
+They affect us physically, mentally, and emotionally, so it's crucial to make sure you have the right balance of both in your life.

-At the opposite end of the spectrum, there’s sleep.
-Sleep plays a huge role in our health and getting enough quality sleep every night can help strengthen your memory, keep your metabolism active, lift your mood, improve cardiovascular health, and help the body's immune system fight disease.
-Sleep requirements can vary from person to person, but, as a general rule, adults should get between 7 to 9 hours of sleep per night.
-There are a few things to keep in mind to ensure you get a good night's rest.
+At the opposite end of the spectrum, there is sleep.
+Sleep plays a significant role in our health.
+Getting enough quality sleep every night can help strengthen your memory, keep your metabolism active, lift your mood, improve your cardiovascular health, and help your immune system fight disease.
+Sleep requirements can vary from person to person, but, as a general rule, adults should get 7 to 9 hours of sleep per night.

+Here are a few things to keep in mind to ensure you get a good night's rest.
 First, stick to a consistent sleep schedule as much as possible.
-Create a relaxing and comfortable sleep environment, free from unwanted noise, light and allergens.
-And finally, make sure your body is prepped for bed: avoid caffeine, heavy meals and spicy foods near bedtime, and develop a relaxation routine.
+Create a relaxing and comfortable sleep environment, free from unwanted noise, light, and allergens.
+And finally, make sure your body is prepped for bed: avoid caffeine, heavy meals, and spicy foods near bedtime, and develop a relaxation routine.
 You should also avoid taking your electronic devices to bed with you.